filecoin-project/filecoin-docs/smart-contracts/advanced/multisig.md

 - **Signing a transaction** from an *account with no previous activity* on the Filecoin blockchain will fail.
 You can send a transaction to this account with zero funds to initiate its on-chain activity and the issue will not persist anymore.
 - **Executing a transaction** can produce gas estimation issues for *accounts that have a very small amount of funds* (that would not or barely cover the transaction).
 - **Due to transaction confirmation times** users may experience prolonged "processing" status in the UI.
-   - See [finality](https://docs.filecoin.io/reference/general/glossary#finality) for more info on current finality (note that faster finality is coming to Filecoin in the near future).
 - **Migrating Safe addresses from other networks** is possible but if the previous address uses the L1 version of Safe Proxy a series of technical migration steps will be required.
 Contact support for more info.
 - **Safe-related support** can be found in the "Need Help?" section of the Safe web UI.